 Antifreeze is extremely toxic to cats and dogs.
 It has a sweet taste and is extremely attractive to animals.
 Be sure to clean up any spills from vehicles and repair leaks.
-Consider using products which contain propylene glycol which are less toxic rather than the more hazardous products which contain ethylene glycol.
+Consider using products that contain propylene glycol, which are less toxic than the more hazardous products which contain ethylene glycol.

 Be certain to give your companion animal a warm place to sleep.
 Sleeping areas should be free of drafts and elevated from the floor.
 A dog or cat bed with a warm blanket or pillow is ideal.